utelle/apsw-sqlite3mc/README.rst

     import apsw

-    def apply_key(db, key) -> bool:
-        "Returns True if the key is correct, and applied"
+    def apply_encryption(db, **kwargs):
+        """Call with keyword arguments for key or heykey, and optional cipher configuration"""

         if db.in_transaction:
-            raise apsw.SQLError("Won't set key while in a transaction")
+            raise Exception("Won't update encryption while in a transaction")

+        # the order of pragmas matters
+        def pragma_order(item):
+            # pragmas are case insensitive
+            pragma = item[0].lower()
+            # cipher must be first
+            if pragma == "cipher":
+                return 1
+            # old default settings reset configuration next
+            if pragma == "legacy":
+                return 2
+            # then anything with legacy in the name
+            if "legacy" in pragma:
+                return 3
+            # all except keys
+            if pragma not in {"key", "hexkey", "rekey", "hexrekey"}: return 3
+            # keys are last
+            return 100

+        # check only ome key present
+        if 1 != sum(1 if pragma_order(item) == 100 else 0 for item in kwargs.items()):
+            raise ValueError("Exactly one key must be provided")

+        for pragma, value in sorted(kwargs.items(), key=pragma_order):
+            # if the pragma was understood and in range we get the value
+            # back, while key related ones return 'ok'
+            expected = "ok" if pragma_order((pragma, value)) == 100 else str(value)
-        if db.pragma("key", key) != "ok":
+            if db.pragma(pragma, value) != expected:
-            raise apsw.CantOpenError("SQLite library does not implement encryption")

-        retries = 10

-        while True:
+                raise ValueError(f"Failed to configure {pragma=}")

+        # Try to read from the database.
+If the database is encrypted and
+        # the cipher/key information is wrong you will get NotADBError
+        # because the file looks like random noise
+        db.pragma("user_version")

         try:
             # try to set the user_version to the value it already has
-                # which has a side effect of populating an empty file,
+            # which has a side effect of populating an empty database
-                # and checking the key provided above otherwise
             with db:
+                # done inside a transaction to avoid race conditions
                 db.pragma("user_version", db.pragma("user_version"))

-            except apsw.BusyError:
-                # database already in transaction from a different connection
-                # or process,
-                retries = retries - 1
-                if retries > 0:
-                    # sleep a little and try again
-                    time.sleep(0.1)
-                    continue
-                # give up - busy for too long
-                raise

-            except apsw.NotADBError:
+        except apsw.ReadOnlyError:
-                # The encryption key was wrong
-                return False

-            # all is good
+            # can't make changes - that is ok
-            return True
+            pass

     con = apsw.Connection("database.sqlite3")

-    ok = apply_key(con, "my secret key")
+    apply_encryption(con, key="my secret key")

+    # you can also do more sophisticated operations.
+Here we change the cipher,
+    # kdf rounds, and the key
+    apply_encryption(con, rekey="new key", cipher="ascon128", kdf_iter=1000)

 Verification